How adolescents and young adults achieve quality romantic relationships?

 Adolescence and young adulthood are the two most interesting parts of human development.
 During these periods, numerous emotional and relational changes happen.

-People begun to feel that interesting feeling of love.
+People began to feel that interesting feeling of love.
 Then these young individuals (adolescence) would explore the world like never before.

 Quality of romantic relationships matters